 3. What are cookies used for?

 3.1.
 Cookies do lots of different jobs, like helping us understand how our website is being used, letting you navigate between pages efficiently, remembering your preferences, and generally improving your browsing experience.
-Cookies can also help ensure marketing you see online is more relevant to you and your interests
+Cookies can also help ensure marketing you see online is more relevant to you and your interests.

 4. What types of cookies do nowhere use?

 4.1.3.
-Functionality Cookies: These cookies allow us to remember choices you make and tailor our site to provide enhanced features and content to you.
+Functionality Cookies: These cookies allow us to remember choices you make and tailor our sites to provide enhanced features and content to you.
 For example, these cookies can be used to remember your user name, language choice or country selection, they can also be used to remember changes you’ve made to text size, font and other parts of pages that you can customise.

 5. How long will cookies stay on my browsing device?